wpkelso/notes/Liveness Analysis.md

 Following this definition a register is considered ‘dead’ at $j$ if it is no longer used after $j$.

+##### Register Live Range
-**Register Live Range:** a register’s live range is considered to be the range of instructions from its first definition until its final use.
+A register’s live range is considered to be the range of instructions from its first definition until its final use.

 ## Computing Liveness
 $$\text{livein}[i]=\text{use}[i]\cup (\text{liveout}[i]-\text{def}[i])$$